isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-november.md

 ### <a name="summary"></a>Samenvatting

-De nieuwe advanced communications-invoeg-SKU voor Microsoft Teams in GCC is beschikbaar vanaf 1 december 2020.
+De nieuwe Advanced Communications-invoeg-SKU voor Microsoft Teams in GCC is beschikbaar vanaf 1 december 2020.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Alle partners die het CSP-programma (Cloud Solution Provider) gebruiken
+Alle partners die het programma Cloud Solution Provider (CSP)

 ### <a name="details"></a>Details